gtiosclub/FlappyBirdSwift-Tutorial/P7/part7.md

 _obstaclesLayer.addChild(obstacle)
 ```

 Run the program and the pipes should appear in the right zOrder.
+By the way, if you try going between the pipes you'll notice that your bird doesn't go through.
+This is not a bug; we'll fix this problem later on in part 10.

 </br>
 <img src="part7-pipes-in-proper.png" style="width: 75%; height: 75%; max-width: 320px">